giaquyen1995/LyGiaQuyenNotes/README.md

 4. Data Validation: The application currently doesn't validate the input data, which could lead to saving of inappropriate content.

+# Check list
+1. As a user (of the application) I can set my username ✔

+2. As a user, I can save a short note to the Firebase database. ✔

+3. As a user, I can see a list of my saved notes. ✔

+4. As a user, I can see all the notes from other users. ✔

 # Running the Application

 1. Clone the repo